aiven/devportal/docs/platform/howto/setup-vpc-peering-azure.rst

 6. Grant your service principal permissions to peer

 The service principal created in step 3 needs to be assigned a role that has permission for the ``Microsoft.Network/virtualNetworks/virtualNetworkPeerings/write`` action on the scope of your VNet.
 To limit the amount of permissions the app object and service principal has, you can create a custom role with just that permission.
-The built-in *Network Contributor* role includes that permission, and can be found using the Azur CLI with:
+The built-in *Network Contributor* role includes that permission, and can be found using the Azure CLI with:

 .. code-block:: shell